-Zachary Greer is a New Brunswick based composer for Film, Television, and advertising.
-While attending St. Thomas University he scored his first feature film Alice in the Attic at age 20.
-Since graduating, he has gone on to compose music for multiple projects including two theatre productions, The Trickster of Seville and his Stone Guest and No White Picket Fence.
-In 2018 Zachary received the Excellence in Music Composition award at the Silver Wave Film Festival for the short film The Nashwaak.
+Zachary Greer is a New Brunswick based composer for Film, Television and Advertising.
+When beginning his university degree at St. Thomas, he knew early on that writing music to picture was his passion.
+With the invaluable help and guidance from his mentor and composition professor Martin Kutnowski, he began honing his skills as a composer, leading him to score his first feature film, Alice in the Attic (2015), at age 21.
+Since graduating, he has gone on to compose music for a range of projects including documentaries, documentary series, shorts, ad campaigns and theatre productions.
+In 2018, Zachary received the Excellence in Music Composition award at the Silver Wave Film Festival for the short film The Nashwaak.

 Recently, he has written music for multiple projects including, Cicerone (dir Ty Giffin), The Last Lucivee (dir Janice Wright Cheney & Matt Brown), and Fighter (dir Meagan Brown).
 He’s also worked on multiple documentary projects including, Never Say Die (Jordan Greer), Meet and Eat at Lee's Garden (Days Lee), and has music featured in the first season of Yukon Harvest on APTN, earning him an additional music credit.
 He’s also scored all of the Graystone Brewing ad campaigns since 2021.